 Students may find the texts listed below to be a helpful supplement to lectures and seminars, as well as a good place to begin research for final essays.
-Works marked can be found on Short Loan.
+Many of these works on held on Short Loan.

 A. Surveys of Eighteenth-Century France